This page includes information on:

 They should also inform their nursery of their result to identify close contacts and make appropriate cover arrangements.
 They must book a confirmatory PCR test online, then continue to isolate as per the stay-at-home guidance if the PCR test result is positive.
 The staff member should also inform their nursery of a positive PCR result.

 Schools and nurseries should send home those people who have been in close contact with the person who has tested positive, as defined in the actions for early years and childcare providers guidance.
 Those who have come into close contact with staff who have a positive LFD result should isolate straight away rather than waiting for the staff member’s confirmatory positive PCR test.

 If you have a negative PCR test following a positive LFD test, you and your household can stop isolating as per the NHS stay-at-home guidance.

 Children in England:

-All children over the age of five are eligible for testing if they display symptoms of possible coronavirus: high temperature, a dry cough and now loss of taste or smell.
-In the ‘Implementing protective measures in education and childcare settings’ guidance the DfE say that children under five can be tested but there is a different approach to booking this:
+All children are eligible for testing if they display symptoms of possible coronavirus: high temperature, a dry cough and a loss of taste or smell.

 Staff in Scotland